victorjoh/valid-draughts-moves/README.md

 [International draughts](https://en.wikipedia.org/wiki/International_draughts)
 (also called Polish draughts or international checkers) is a strategy board game for two players, one of the variants of draughts.
-In this kata we will use the outside-in classist test-driven development approach to list all valid moves in any given board position.
+In this kata we will use the outside-in classicist test-driven development approach to list all valid moves in any given board position.

 # Preparation